for-giobbe/phy/Building a Tree in a ML Framework.md

 ```
 iqtree -S ALN_DIR --prefix loci -T AUTO

 ```

-In the second case, IQ-TREE automatically detects that ALN_DIR is a directory and will load all alignment files within the directory.
+IQ-TREE automatically detects that ALN_DIR is a directory and will load all alignments within the directory.
-So -S takes the same argument as -p except that it performs model selection (ModelFinder) and tree inference separately for each partition/alignment.
+The -S takes the same argument as -s except that it performs model selection and tree inference separately for each partition or alignment.
 The output files are similar to those from a partitioned analysis, except that loci.treefile now contains a set of trees.